Vertex algebra of extended operators in 4d N=2 superconformal field theories: Vertex algebra of the free hypermultiplet theory

 Then

 Note that

 where $|U|=0$ for a boson, and $|U|=1$ for a fermion.

-We now make a few preliminary observations on the structure of this operator algebra.
-The most striking observation is that while the $\bL^\pm[q]$ OPEs in \eqref{qqOPE} describe a pair of conjugate free symplectic fermions, upon diagonalizing the bosonic 2-point functions \eqref{qqOPE} by defining the new basis (suppressing flavor indices)
+\paragraph{Remarks and observations.} We now make a few preliminary observations on the structure of this operator algebra.
+The most striking observation is that while the $\bL^\pm[q]$ OPEs in \eqref{qqOPE} describe a pair of conjugate free complex fermions, upon diagonalizing the bosonic 2-point functions \eqref{qqOPE} by defining the new basis (suppressing flavor indices)

 their OPEs, in the notation of \eqref{qqOPE}, become

 This means that $q_+$ is a free symplectic boson.
 But $q_-$ has a completely regular OPE, analogous to a chiral ring element.
 In fact, it is immediate from \eqref{qqOPE} and \eqref{TqOPE} that $q_-$ has completely regular operator products with \emph{all} the fields we have constructed.